What Happened to the Emergent Church?

 When I talk this way, it often comes across as criticism, but I only want what’s best for the church—that is, for us as followers of Jesus—so that the church can become more than what she presently is.
 I write about the church because I love her and want to see her reach her potential.
 I want to see the church emerge to become something grander.
 I long to see the emergent church and wish to be part of one.

 All this talk about the emergent church, however, was a decade ago.
 What about now?
-It’s been years since I’ve heard the phrase emergent church mentioned.
-Was the emergent church movement a fad that arrived for a moment and left just as quickly?
+It’s been years since I’ve heard the phrase mentioned.
+Was the emerging church movement a fad that arrived for a moment and left just as quickly?

 The interest in emergent churches is still there, even if the label has slipped away.
 Perhaps instead of looking for an emergent church, the better path might be to start one.Instead of looking for an emergent church, the better solution might be to start one.
 Click To Tweet